evolbioinfo/bdei/simulations/README.md

 with the parameter values sampled uniformly at random within the following boundaries:
  * incubation period 1/µ ∈ [0.2, 50]
  * basic reproductive number R<sub>0</sub> = λ/ψ ∈ [1, 5]
- * infectious period ψ ∈ [1, 10].
+ * infectious period ψ ∈ [1, 10]
+ * sampling probability ρ ∈ [0.01, 1[.

-Then randomly selected 100 out of those 10 000 trees to evaluate them with the gold standard method, BEAST2.
+Then randomly selected 100 out of those 10 000 trees to evaluate them with the standard Bayesian method, BEAST2.

 For 100 large tree generation, the same parameter values as for the 100 medium ones were used, but the tree size varied between 5000 and 10 000 tips.